Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 import matplotlib.pyplot as plt import seaborn as sns import pandas as pd
-#  import spark session to create a session
+#  import Spark session to create a session
 from pyspark.sql import SparkSession from pyspark.sql.functions import *
 from pyspark import SparkFiles